-- At an alphanumeric touchpad, enter

-User Programming by pressing
+- At an alphanumeric touchpad, enter User Programming by pressing

 + System or Partition Master CODE.

-- 2. Press B until the touchpad displays "ATTACH SCHEDULES TO EVENTS," then press 囲.

 - 3. To schedule:

-- Exception Opening, press
+- Exception Closing, press

-B until the touchpad displays "EXCEPTION OPEN-ING," then press
+until the touchpad displays "EXCEPTION CLOSING," then press

-H.
+■.

 - 4. The touchpad displays the first available time schedule. - 5.
 Enter 2 to assign the time schedule or 1 to make the time schedule inactive for this event. - 6.
-Press ## to secure your choice. - 7.
-Press 1 to go to the next schedule and repeat steps 4 and 5. - 8.
+Press # to secure your choice. - 7.
+Press 🖻 to go to the next schedule and repeat steps 4 and 5. - 8.
 When you've finished attaching the desired time schedules, press ★ + 7 + # to exit User Programming.